-- 2.29 In Figure 3 below, buffers have been inserted around district centres and the extended city centre illustrating that 84% of supply to 2039 is within 500m of the edge of a centre, 96% is within 1km, 98% is within 1.5km, and 99% is within 2km.
-As the map demonstrates, once you get to the 2km buffers the only gaps are the far north of the city and the area south of the airport (there are no housing sites in the latter). - 2.30 Although there are some gaps when looking at the 500m or 1km buffer, these areas are served by local shopping facilities in many cases.
-For example there are quite a few SHLAA sites within the 'gap' between Chorlton, Withington and Didsbury as these sites are more than 1km from the edge of any of these centres however these sites are close to Burton Road in West Didsbury so they are very well-served.
-To the north of the City, local centres along Victoria Avenue and Blackley Village provide local retail provision.
+- 2.29 In Figure 3a and 3b below, buffers have been inserted around district centres and the extended city centre illustrating that 87% of supply to 2040 is within 500m of the edge of a centre, 97% is within 1km, 99% is within 1.5km, and almost 100% is within 2km.
+Once you get to the 2km buffers the only gaps are the far north of the city and the area south of the airport (there are no housing sites in the latter). - 2.30 Although there are some gaps when looking at the 500m or 1km buffer, these areas are served by local shopping facilities in many cases.
+For example in the North of the City, local centres along Victoria Avenue and Blackley Village will provide local retail provision for SHLAA sites in that area.